rashadg1030/reversi/README.md

 The rules of Reversi can be found [here](https://en.wikipedia.org/wiki/Reversi).

 When prompted enter a location in the format `(x,y)`. e.g. `(2,1)`.
-If the input is invalid you will prompted to try again.
+If the input is invalid you will be prompted to try again.

-A list of valid locations is provided for each player, every turn.
+A list of valid locations is provided for each player every turn.

 Continue to play until both players don't have anymore moves.

-To play again, type `main` into the prompt.
+To play again type `main` into the prompt.

 Use `Ctrl + C` to exit the game at any time.